What Parents Need to Know About VR

 Your tried-and-true strategies for picking appropriate games will likely remain unchanged.
-It’s always a good idea to start by checking the ratings, and the good news is ESRB assigns age and content ratings to many VR games.
-This includes everything available for download on the PlayStation Store and for the Meta Quest.
+It’s always a good idea to start by checking the ratings, and the good news is ESRB assigns age and content ratings to many VR games, including everything available for download on the PlayStation Store and for the Meta Quest.

-Beyond that, it’ll be especially helpful to check gameplay videos on websites like YouTube or Twitch.
+Beyond that, it will be especially helpful to check gameplay videos on websites like YouTube or Twitch.
 Doing so will help you better understand how the experience presents to a user and make sure the content and perspective is appropriate for your kids.

-All that being said, it’s important to remember that VR headsets are recommended for kids 13 and up, which may change how you approach keeping these experiences appropriate.
+All that being said, manufacturers often note that VR headsets are recommended for kids 13 and up.

 Online Play in VR

 Many games allow users to cooperate, compete, and communicate via online play, and VR is no different.
 There are some popular games, like Rec Room (Everyone 10+), that allow users to create in-game avatars and interact with others in virtual spaces.
 This adds another dimension to online play; in addition to voice and/or text players now have a visual, in-game representation of their own body.
 Note that this is not an exact one-to-one look-alike, but it definitely adds another layer of interactivity and personalization to online video games.